juev/awesome-stars/README.md

 ## PHP

 - [FreshRSS/FreshRSS](https://github.com/FreshRSS/FreshRSS) – A free, self-hostable news aggregator…
+- [PrivateBin/PrivateBin](https://github.com/PrivateBin/PrivateBin) – A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+Data is encrypted/decrypted in the browser using 256 bits AES.
 - [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) – The RSS feed for websites missing it
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) – An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 - [nextcloud/all-in-one](https://github.com/nextcloud/all-in-one) – 📦 The official Nextcloud installation method.
 Provides easy deployment and maintenance with most features included in this one Nextcloud instance.